rotemasud/email-processor-microservices/README.md

 ## Monitoring & Observability

-This project includes comprehensive monitoring with AWS Managed Prometheus and Grafana.
+This project includes comprehensive monitoring with AWS Managed Prometheus and Grafana running on ECS.

 ### Metrics Endpoints